willWallace-RIT/scratch-editor-js-blockchain/README.md

 # scratch-editor: The Scratch Editor Monorepo

-conversion of a cloud based scratch where every function locally is a blockchain address. like lego blockchain.
+conversion to a cloud based scratch where every function locally is a blockchain address. like lego blockchain.

 this is the initial fork of the project and I have too many projects looking for traction.